allegro/turnilo/docs/webperf.md

 On every build a report about Webpack's bundle is made by [Statoscope](https://statoscope.tech/).
 You can find these under `build/report-*.html`.
-Among others it offers detailed tree-map of the client bundle.
+Among others, it offers detailed tree-map of the client bundle.
-For example it helps to figure out which dependencies are the heaviest.
+For example, it helps to figure out which dependencies are the heaviest.

 ### Transpiling dependencies